 This may seem like a loaded question, but that’s because it is!
-Ask 10 Tamarindo locals and you’ll get 10 different answers.
-And to complicate it further, when you say “best time” what does that actually mean?
+Ask ten Tamarindo locals “when is the best time to surf in Tamarindo” and you’ll likely get ten different answers.
+And to complicate things further, what does “best time” actually mean?

 The best time of day to surf in Tamarindo depends on 2 important factors: tide and wind.

-Most spots in Tamarindo work best with the incoming mid – high tide (the 3 hours before the high tide).
-You can get the tide information every day by checking our Tamarindo Tide Chart.
+Most spots in Tamarindo work best with the incoming mid-to-high tide (the 3 hours before the high tide).
+You can always get the current Tamarindo tide information every day by checking our Tamarindo Tide Chart.

-During an incoming mid – high tide the waves are cleaner and more consistent.
+During an incoming mid-to-high tide, the waves are cleaner and more consistent.
 Always have your eyes on the water during this window of time.
 You can get more specific info on the best tide to surf each spot in our extensive Tamarindo Surf Spot Guide.

 The second factor you must consider is the wind.